databricks/spark-training/strata_2013/index.md

    If you look closely at the terminal, the console log is pretty chatty and tells you the progress of the tasks.
    Because we are reading 20G of data from HDFS, this task is I/O bound and can take a while to scan through all the data (2 - 3 mins).
 ￼
-   While it's running, you can open the Mesos web console to see the progress.
+   While it's running, you can open the Spark web console to see the progress.
    To do this, open your favorite browser, and type in the following URL.
    Recall that during the Cluster Setup section, you copied `<master_node_hostname>` to a text file for easy access.